 - Drain, set aside to cool, and reserve the poaching liquid for the rice.
 Flake the haddock when cool (while the rice is cooking).

-- Heat the butter in a large saucepan or casserole dish on medium heat and fry the dry spices (cardamom, cinnamon, cloves, bay leaf) for a minute.
+- Heat the butter in a large saucepan or casserole dish on medium heat and fry the dry spices and bay leaf (cardamom, cinnamon, cloves, bay leaf) for a minute.

 - Add the green chilli and curry powder and fry for 30 seconds.